Dave Smith (racing driver)

 David M. Smith (born February 19, 1967) is an American professional racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 52 Chevrolet Camaro for Jimmy Means Racing.
+He last competed part-time in the ARCA Menards Series West, driving the No. 77 Toyota Camry for Performance P–1 Motorsports.

 Racing career

 Smith started racing in 2010 in the K&N Series West, running a few races every year, mostly at the Sonoma Raceway.
 On August 10, 2021, it was announced that Smith would make his debut in the NASCAR Xfinity Series in the race at Watkins Glen International.
 He would drive the Jimmy Means Racing No. 52 car.
 Smith started the race in 38th, finishing in 33rd.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)